ncatlab/nlab-content/pages/3/4/4/5/25443/content.md

 The recognition principle for relative $N$-loop spaces was proved in ([Vieira 2020](#VVieira2020)) for $3\leq N\leq \infty$.
 The proof there works in the cases $N=1,2$ if we assume the spaces connected.
 The general case for $N=1$ was proved in ([Hoefel, Livernet, Stasheff 2016](#HLS16)).
 The unconnected case for $N=2$ remains open.

 Notoriously the loop space functors that appear in these recognition theorems are not right adjoint, thus they cannot be proved as an equivalence of homotopy categories induced by a [[Quillen equivalence]].
 May's original strategy is to define what essentially constitutes adjunction units up to resolutions induced by the [[two-sided bar construction]].
 The strategy of ([Vieira 2020](#VVieira2020)) is to define a generalization of [[Quillen adjunction]] that allow for the units and counits to exist only up to functorially determined resolutions, providing a natural model theoretical axiomatization of the essential elements of May’s original proof.
 For the full proof, homotopical versions of the concepts of [[idempotent monad]] and [[idempotent adjunction]] require similar generalizations.
-This is because we are interested in the homotopy subcategories of grouplike algebras and $(N-1)$-connected spaces/connective spectra.
+This is because we are interested in the homotopy subcategories of grouplike algebras and $(N-2,N-1)$-connected spaces/connective spectra.

 Bellow the proof of the relative recognition of $N$-loop spaces for $3\leq N\leq \infty$ using the machinery of idempotent quasiadjunctions in ([Vieira 2020](#VVieira2020)) is sketched.

+In ([Vieira 2023](#VVieira2020)) idempotent quasiadjunctions were used to prove a recognition theorem of $\infty$-loop pairs of commutative [[algebra spectra]] over commutative [[ring spectra]].
+There it is shown that the multiplicative structure induced by the [[linear isometries operad]] is compatible with the model theoretical machinery presented here.

 ## Idempotent weak Quillen quasiadjunctions